royerlab/ultrack/docs/source/rest_api.rst

     This endpoint is similar to the :ref:`/segment/auto_detect <segment_auto_detect>` endpoint, but it allows the client to manually provide the instance segmentation of the cells.
-    This endpoint wraps the :func:`ultrack.imgproc.labels_to_edges` function, which is capable of obtaining the edges of the cells from the instance segmentation.
+    This endpoint wraps the :meth:`ultrack.utils.labels_to_contours` function, which is capable of obtaining the contours of the cells from the instance segmentation.

     This endpoint requires the following JSON payload: